Do you use Differential GPS (DGPS) equipment in the 400 MHz band? There are some changes that you need to know about.

 What are the consequences?

 Under the Radiocommunications Act 1992, it is an offence to operate a radiocommunications device other than as authorised by an apparatus, class or spectrum licence.
 We take a graduated approach to investigating unlicensed operations and generally seek compliance through education or infringement notices.
 However, if the case warrants a stronger response, the ACMA can prepare a brief of evidence for the Commonwealth Director of Public Prosecutions to enable criminal proceedings.
-A court can impose penalties for unlicensed operation of up to two years’ imprisonment for individuals, or otherwise a fine of up to $270,000.
+A court can impose penalties for unlicensed operation of up to two years’ imprisonment for individuals and body corporates may receive a penalty of over $300,000 (1,500 penalty units).
 Other offences and penalties may apply depending on the non-compliant behaviour.